GeneralLibrary/GeneralUpdate.Tools/README.md

 # GeneralUpdate.Tools

-Generalupdate.tool is a subsidiary project of GeneralUpdate, Helps you generate differential patch packs .
-Everyone is welcome to submit issues and PR.
+GeneralUpdate.Tools is a subproject of GeneralUpdate, whose main function is to generate upgrade patch packages for GeneralUpdate and the version.json version configuration file under the OSS (Open Source Software) mode.